 2 – What will be different if I don’t?

 The second question may seem pointless, but think on it a little.
 If your goal is to quit smoking and you don’t change your lifestyle, are you sure nothing will be different?
-If you are struggling with addiction and on the edge of losing everything, are you sure things will be the same 5 years from now?
+Or if you’re struggling with addiction and on the edge of losing everything, are you sure things will be the same 5 years from now?

 These two questions will help you think about the positives or negatives as a result of your choices and actions.
 One thing is for sure, things will not be the same in the years to come if you do nothing.